Undergraduate Course: Politics of the Welfare State (SCPL08005)

 - to understand how the welfare state works, how it is delivered, how it is paid for and who benefits from it.

-- identify the current political debate and developments in different social policy areas.
+- identify the current political debate and developments in four key policy areas: health, employment and social security, public services and housing.

-- understand the politics of the British welfare state from an international perspective.
+- understand the politics of the British welfare state from an international perspective and in the context of the current economic crisis.

 |Graduate Attributes and Skills